D4rk9690/d4rk9690/README.md

 - 📫 How to reach me **depireuxnoah@gmail.com**

-- 📄 Know about my experiences [Study at St bart two years, 3 years at IMT and now student at IFAPME](Study at St bart two years, 3 years at IMT and now student at IFAPME)
+- 📄 Know about my experiences: Study at St bart two years, 3 years at IMT and now student at IFAPME and Developer at Prismatech SPRL.

 - ⚡ Fun fact **The funniest guy of his class**